gravitational/gravity/docs/6.x/quickstart.md

 ```

 Now click on the printed URL and select a password.
 You are now inside the K8s management UI
-for your cluster.
+for your Cluster.
 You can bookmark the following URL to access it in the future: `https://https://10.5.5.28:32009/web/`

-You will also see that this cluster is running Mattermost inside, accessible as a Kubernetes service
+You will also see that this Cluster is running Mattermost inside, accessible as a Kubernetes service
-on port `32010`, i.e. it's accessible using IP addresses of both machines in the cluster:
+on port `32010`, i.e. it's accessible using IP addresses of both machines in the Cluster:

 * `http://10.5.5.28:32010/`
 * `http://10.5.5.29:32010/`

 ### Installing via Web Browser

-This method of installation is well-suited for providing web-hosted installers
+This method of installation launches a graphical installation wizard in a web browser.
+It is useful for sales demos or for less technical users.
-for Kubernetes clusters or as a sales demos of installing a pre-packaged SaaS
-application into a private network.

 To launch a web installer, you will need:

-* The cluster image `mattermost.tar` which we have prepared earlier.
+* The Cluster Image `mattermost.tar` which we have prepared earlier.
-* A Linux computer with a graphical interface, connected to the same network
-  with the target Linux nodes.
+* A Linux computer with a graphical interface and web browser connected to the same network as the target nodes.

 First, untar `mattermost.tar` and execute the `install` script.
 This command
 launches an HTTP server which serves a web UI and acts as a bootstrapping agent
-to create a new Kubernetes cluster.
+to create a new Cluster.
 It will print a web URL for you to click
-on.
+on or paste in your browser.

 ```bash
 $ sudo ./install